1jour1vin

 Nose

-Aromatic and mineral with peach, citrus, and minty notes
+Aromatic and mineral, with aromas of peach, citrus, and a hint of mint

-A delicate balance between the roundness of the fruit and freshness, without exuberance.
+A delicate balance between the fruit's roundness and freshness, without being overpowering

 Serve